Skip to content

 If you want to make sure sessions survive Redis or server restarts, consider using a persistent Redis instance for sessions.

-For setups where database is preferred for storing sessions, you may use Symfony's PdoSessionHandler, although it is not currently recommended from performance perspective.
+For setups where database is preferred for storing sessions, you may use Symfony's PdoSessionHandler, although it's not currently recommended from performance perspective.

 Below is a configuration example for Ibexa DXP.
 Refer to the Symfony Cookbook for full documentation.